dimtriant/ExData_Plotting1/README.md

 ##Exploratory Data Analysis - Assignment 1
 In this repository you can find all 4 plot scripts and also the realated GIF files.

-<b>WARNING:</b> Please make sure that the text file household_power_consumption.txt needs to be in your working directory
+<b>WARNING:</b> Please make sure that the text file household_power_consumption.txt is in your working directory

 ___
 ## Introduction